-You are required to have the necessary policies, procedures and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like those for all other applicable grants requirements, the effectiveness of these policies, procedures and controls is subject to audit.
+You are required to have the necessary policies, procedures, and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like those for all other applicable grants requirements, the effectiveness of these policies, procedures, and controls is subject to audit.

-All program income generated as a result of awarded funds is considered additive and must be used for otherwise allowable costs to further the objectives of the RWHAP Part B ADAP ERF program.
-You may only use program income generated by the RWHAP ADAP ERF for the provision of medications and/or cost containment strategies that prevent, reduce, or eliminate an ADAP waiting list in your state/territory.
-Post-award requirements for program income can be found at 45 CFR § 75.307.
-Per 45 CFR Section 75.305 (b)(5), to the extent available, you must disburse funds available from program income before requesting grant funds.
+All program income generated as a result of awarded funds must be used for purposes for which the award was made; rebates generated as a result of awarded funds must be used for the statutorily permitted purposes under the RWHAP Part B Program with a priority for ADAP.
+The program income alternative applied to the award(s) under the program will be the addition/additive alternative.
+You can find post-award requirements for program income at 45 CFR § 75.307.
+Per 45 CFR Section 75.305(b)(5), to the extent available, you must disburse funds available from program income and rebates before requesting grant funds.
+Please see PCNs 15-03: Clarifications Regarding the Ryan White HIV/AIDS Program and Program Income and 15-04: Utilization and Reporting of Pharmaceutical Rebates for more information.